1798 Bank of Pennsylvania heist

-The 1798 Bank of Pennsylvania heist was the robbery of $162,821 (over $ today) on the night between August 31 and September 1, 1798 from the Bank of Pennsylvania at Carpenters' Hall in Philadelphia, Pennsylvania by Isaac Davis and Thomas Cunningham.
+The 1798 Bank of Pennsylvania heist was the robbery of $162,821 (over $ today) on the night between August 31 and September 1, 1798, from the Bank of Pennsylvania at Carpenters' Hall in Philadelphia, Pennsylvania by Isaac Davis and Thomas Cunningham.
 It is notable as the first major bank robbery in the United States.

 Crime

 The bank showed no signs of forced entry and the vault was believed to have been opened with a forged key.

 False imprisonment of Pat Lyon

 Patrick Lyon, a blacksmith who had forged the vault doors and fitted the locks just weeks before the robbery, was initially a suspect in the heist.
-However, Lyon had left Philadelphia for Lewes, Delaware on August 26, 1798 to escape a yellow fever epidemic.
-Lyon returned to Philadelphia to plead his case but he was imprisoned anyways; constable John Haines wanted to collect the $2,000 reward.
+However, Lyon had left Philadelphia for Lewes, Delaware on August 26, 1798, to escape a yellow fever epidemic.
+Lyon returned to Philadelphia to plead his case but he was imprisoned anyway; constable John Haines wanted to collect the $2,000 reward.
 Lyon spent three months in Walnut Street Jail, much of it in solitary confinement, where he did contract yellow fever and almost died.
 His bail was set at $150,000, almost the entire amount that was stolen.